 - College essay.
 The essay is your chance to tell an admissions officer about you and your unique qualities.
 Write about something that is important and has meaning to you.

 - Test scores.
 SAT, ACT, GMAT, MCAT or other placement examination scores are often required for admission.
-Most institutions require sealed results, which you can obtain
+Most institutions require sealed results, which you can obtain the testing organization.

 - Do what’s right for you.
 It’s important to select a school that fits your needs.
 You will want to select a program that will provide you career opportunities in your chosen occupation once you graduate.
 You know yourself better than anyone else does, so you are the best person to make the decision on where to attend college.